11 Dazzling Christmas Tree Lighting Ceremonies in Westchester

 Where to gather ‘round and sing “O Tannenbaum” in the county this year.

-We try to only celebrate one holiday in advance, but “Christmas comes early,” as they say, and frankly if we’re going to be out buying gifts in November anyway, we’re pretty all right with throwing up the tree and elves before we’ve had our Thanksgiving.
-Cross County Shopping Center will consequently host the first tree lighting on our list, this year, on Saturday starting at 6 p.m.
-Music, food, costumed characters, and family activities will run until 9 p.m., with the official lighting scheduled for 7:45.
+We try to only celebrate one holiday in advance, but “Christmas comes early,” as they say, and frankly if we’re going to be out buying gifts in November anyway, we’re pretty all right with throwing up the tree and elves before we’ve had our Thanksgiving turkey.
+Cross County Shopping Center will consequently host the first tree lighting on our list this year, on Saturday starting at 6 p.m.
+Music, ice skating, electric trian rides, carnival games, and strolling characters will all be part of the festivities to get you in the spirit for the official lighting scheduled for 7:45.
 Guests can even make a reservation to visit Santa online!

-Westchester's Winter Wonderland kick's off the holiday season with an opening tree lighting ceremony at 6 p.m. at Kensico Dam Plaza.
+Westchester's Winter Wonderland kicks off the holiday season with an opening tree lighting ceremony at 6 p.m. at Kensico Dam Plaza.
 (Event opens at 5 p.m.)
-Other activities include elf magic shows, rides, the winter circus, ice skating, visits by holiday characters including Santa!
-Family fun and food run Thursdays through Sundays, straight through New Year's Eve.
+Other activities include rides, the winter circus, ice skating, and visits by holiday characters including Santa!
+Family fun and food run straight through New Year's Eve.
 Tickets and special event scheduling can be found on the website.

-The first official town celebration of the year, the Village of Mount Kisco will hold its annual Tree Lighting & Caroling at Fountain Park at the Village Green at 6 p.m.
-Starting at 4:30, p.m. look forward to holiday crafts at the Mount Kisco Public Library, story time, hot cocoa, and even a visit from Kris Kringle himself!
+The Village of Mount Kisco will hold its annual Tree Lighting & Caroling at Fountain Park at the Village Green at 6 p.m.
+There will be caroling, refreshments at the library follwing the event, and even a visit from Kris Kringle himself.

-Starting at 4:30 p.m., the Village of Irvington will host the Irvington Holiday Tree Lighting Ceremony.
-The lighting itself is scheduled for 5 p.m., with more music and refreshments to follow, courtesy of the Irvington Volunteer Fire Department.
+Starting at 4:30 p.m., the Village of Irvington will host the Irvington Holiday Tree Lighting Ceremony at the I.K.
+Community Center on Main Street.
+The lighting itself is scheduled for 5 p.m., with more music and refreshments to follow courtesy of the Irvington Volunteer Fire Department.

-The village’s annual Winterfest will be held this year in Depot Square, featuring Santa, caroling by the Asbury Summer Theatre from 5 p.m. to 8 p.m.
-The tree lighting will take place at 6 p.m.
+The village’s annual Winterfest will be held this year in Depot Square, featuring pictures with Santa, hayrides, and caroling by the Asbury Summer Theatre.
+The tree lighting will take place at 5 p.m.

 The Chamber of Commerce’s Tree and Menorah Lighting will be held from 5:30 p.m. to 7:30 p.m. at St. Luke’s Episcopal Church on Bedford Rd.